panoscape/assets/README.md

 }
 ```

-Add `HasAssets` trait to the model that will be tracked.
+Add `HasAssets` trait to the model that uses assets.

 ```php
 <?php